Parisson/Telemeta/README.rst

 ===============================================
-Telemeta: open web audio server with semantics
+Telemeta: open web audio app with semantics
 ===============================================

 For personal or collaborative media archiving projects, research laboratories and digital humanities, especially in ethnomusicological use cases.